-The technical competence RCRCM is regularly confirmed by participation in interlaboratory verification procedures, including those organized by the Belarusian certification authority and international verification procedures.
+The RCRCM regularly confirms its technical competence by participation in interlaboratory verification procedures, including those organized by the Belarusian certification authority and international verification procedures.

 9.2.
-Devices and equipment for detection of radioactivity in environment components.
+Devices and equipment for detection of radioactivity in environment components

-An approximate list of devices and equipment applicable for detection of radioactivity in environment components is presented in table 10.
+See Table 10 for the list of devices and equipment applicable for detection of radioactivity in environment components.

 Gamma-spectrometers, ADCAM-100, NOMAD, DAVIDSON (manufactured by ORTEC, USA), with GEM or GMX detectors made of ultrapure germanium, can be used for measurements.
-These gamma-spectrometers must be certified for the range of recorded emissions 50-3000 keV, with the basic relative error less than $\pm 10\%$ in terms of the efficiency detection (for the confidence level 0,95).
+These gamma-spectrometers must be certified for the range of recorded emissions 50...3000 keV, with the basic relative error less than $\pm 10\%$ in terms of the efficiency detection (for the confidence level 0.95).
 Samples, prepared for gamma spectrometry analysis, shall be put into measuring vessels (Marinelli vessels, 1000 ml, 100 ml cup).
 Measuring vessels shall be placed on the detectors; the detectors shall be in the protective casing made of lead, the wall thickness shall be 100 mm.
-Measurements shall be carried out and results shall be processed in accordance with valid procedures and standards [13, 14]; GAMMAVISION-32 software shall be used for these purposes.
+Measurements shall be carried out and results shall be processed in accordance with valid procedures and standards [15, 16]; GAMMAVISION-32 software shall be used for these purposes.

-The procedure used for measurements carried out by the gamma-spectrometer shall be appropriate to measure the activity of radioactive nuclides in samples with the relative error within 10-25%.
+The procedure used for measurements carried out by the gamma-spectrometer shall be appropriate to measure the activity of radioactive nuclides in samples with the relative error within 10...25%.

-If the activity of 90Sr and plutonium isotopes must be measured in environment components, the radiochemical method must be used in accordance with procedures and standards specified in [15, 16].
+If the activity of Sr and plutonium isotopes must be measured in environment components, the radiochemical method must be used in accordance with procedures and standards specified in [17, 18].

-Table 10 - Instrumentation recommended for radionuclide content measurements.
+Table 10 - Instrumentation recommended for radioactive nuclide content measurements

-Instrumentation or equipment description Specifications (range and error) Atomic absorption spectrophotometer Range: (190÷380), (380÷865) nm; sensitivity for Sr: 55 μg/litre; error: 10% Alpha-beta-radiometer Beta-radiation: range: 0,1÷3000 Bq; sensitivity: (0,117÷0.161) pulses/(Bq·s); error: 15%.
-Alpha-radiation: range: (0,01÷1000) Bq; sensitivity: 0,265 pulses/(Bq·s); error:15% Beta-radiometer Beta-radiation range: 13-1300 Bq; sensitivity: 0,11±0,02 s -1 Bq -1 ; error: 25 % Electronic analytical balance Range: (0.01÷210) g; resolution: 0,1 mg Electronic analytical balance Range: (0,5÷510) g; resolution: 10 mg Gamma spectrometer Gamma-radiation range: 40-3000 keV; error: 20% Gamma spectrometer Gamma-radiation range: 50-3000 keV; error: 30% Dose meter - radiometer Ambient dose rate (X-ray and gamma- radiation): range: (0,1÷10,0) mSv/hour; error: 20%.
-Beta-particle stream density: range: (10÷10 4) particles/minute×s 2 ; error: 20% Muffle furnace Range: 10-1100°C; error: 4°C
+Instrumentation or equipment description Specifications (range and error) Atomic absorption spectrophotometer Range: (190÷380), (380÷865) nm; sensitivity for Sr: 55 μg/litre; error: 10% Alpha-beta-radiometer Beta-radiation: range: 0.1÷3000 Bq; sensitivity: (0.117÷0.161) pulses/(Bq·s); error: 15%.
+Alpha-radiation: range: (0.01÷1000) Bq; sensitivity: 0.265 pulses/(Bq·s); error: 15% Beta-radiometer Beta-radiation range: 13-1300 Bq; sensitivity: 0.11±0.02 s -1 Bq -1 ; error: 25 % Electronic analytical balance Range: (0.01÷210) g; resolution: 0.1 mg Electronic analytical balance Range: (0.5÷510) g; resolution: 10 mg Gamma spectrometer Gamma-radiation range: 40-3000 keV; error: 20% Gamma spectrometer Gamma-radiation range: 50-3000 keV; error: 30% Dose meter - radiometer Ambient dose rate (X-ray and gamma- radiation): range: $(0.1 \div 10.0)$ mSv/hour; error: 20%.
+Beta-particle stream density: range: $(10 \div 10^4)$ particles/minute×s ; error: 20% Muffle furnace Range: 10-1100°C; error: 4°C